Skip to main content

 Can I work full-time on a spousal open work permit?+

 Yes.
-A spousal OWP allows full-time work for any eligible employer in Canada.
-There are no restrictions on hours, industry, or occupation — with the exception of conditions stated on the permit itself (such as health-sector restrictions).
+A spousal/family OWP allows full-time work for any eligible employer in Canada.
+There are no restrictions on hours, industry, or occupation, except for any conditions stated on the permit itself (such as a medical-clearance restriction on jobs that involve close contact with people, like health care or child care).

-Our $149.99 pathway report gives you a personalized analysis of which open work permit applies to your situation and your route to permanent residence.
+Our $79.99 immigration overview gives you a detailed analysis of which open work permit relates to your situation and your route to permanent residence.